 The parent/child model provides for fault tolerance to maintain a complete ACD with Unified CCE deployed at the site, with local IP-PBX and call treatment and queuing functionality.

 A WAN failure between the child and the parent isolates the local Unified CCE system from the parent and the Unified CVP VG.
-Calls coming into the site no longer get treatment from the Unified CVP under control of the Unified ICME parent.
+Calls coming into the site no longer get treatment from the Unified CVP under control of the Unified ICM parent.
 Replicate the following functionality locally, depending on the configuration at the child site:

 For Unified CCE child configurations using local IP IVR resources for queue and treatment:

-The local VG must have dial peer statements to pass control of the calls to the local Unified CM cluster if the parent Unified CVP Call Server cannot be reached.
-The local Unified CM cluster must have CTI route points mapped to the inbound DNIS or dialed numbers that the local VG presents if the parent Unified CVP Call Server is not reached.
+The local VG must have dial peer statements to pass control of the calls to the local Unified CM cluster if the parent Unified CVP Server cannot be reached.
+The local Unified CM cluster must have CTI route points mapped to the inbound DNIS or dialed numbers that the local VG presents if the parent Unified CVP Server is not reached.